Strings

 Why study strings at RWCMD?

-• Our unique strings placement schemes, partnering with Welsh National Opera (WNO) Orchestra and BBC National Orchestra of Wales, allows you to audition for placements, leading to mentoring with the principal of each section.
-These schemes have led to students getting on to the extra lists with both orchestras.
-WNO and BBCNOW leaders and many principal players also teach here.
+- Our unique strings placement schemes, partnering with Welsh National Opera (WNO) Orchestra and BBC National Orchestra of Wales, provides placements, side-by-side experiences and mentoring with the section principals, and leads to some students getting on to the extra lists with both orchestras.
+WNO and BBCNOW leaders and many principal players teach and coach here.

-Our unique approach to historical performance, guided by the expertise of Dr Simon Jones, means that every student has a rigorous training in a variety of historical styles, collaborating with historical keyboard instruments like the harpsichords and fortepianos.
+Our unique approach to historically-informed performance, guided by the expertise of Dr Simon Jones, means that every student has a rigorous training in a variety of styles, ranging from baroque to contemporary, and including working with harpsichords and fortepianos.
 Being historically aware and informed is a key part of a string players portfolio and much sought after by ensembles.
-Every student gets the chance to play the viol and then to take it up as a separate study, giving you an even greater knowledge of the historical perspective.
+Every student gets the chance to play a baroque instrument and to take taster lessons on the viol.
+For those that wish, this can then be taken as a free extra study.

 Teachers include Rachel Podger and Jonathan Manson and recent graduate ensembles include Arculo, formerly The Royal Welsh Consort of Viols.